Trail Conditions: Closed

 Snow Cover: 24″ and up

-Date of Report: February 26, 2017
+Date of Report: March 5, 2017

 Area Report:

-Happy Trail from the Trail Goddess!
+Happy trails from the Trail Goddess!

-Date of Report: February 26, 2017
+Date of Report: March 5, 2017

 Area Report:

 TRAIL SECTION 10W/13N aka Wisconsin River Bridge is closed due high water conditions.
+Gated.
 DO NOT ENTER THIS AREA

 High water/slush is also present on Trail 3 aka the Manske Swamp.
 Use extreme caution.

 Section of Trail 10E from Bloom Rd to Loon Lake Rd has slush.
-Recommend taking City Trail on Tamarack St to Trigs Shell Trail to Bloom Rd.

 The barrels have been pulled from both Catfish Lake Loop & Eagle Lake Trail.
 Advise not to ride.
 If you do it is at your own risk.